A-L-P-s/ALPs_api/README.md

     <img src=".github/do_good.jpg" alt="Logo" width="150" height="150">
   </a> -->

-<h3 align="center">A.L.P.s</h3>
+<h3 align="center">ALPs</h3>
   <h1 align="center">Advanced Language Practices</h1>
     <p align="center">
       Improve your language skills with immediate feedback & inspired regular practice!
       <hr>
       We've "climbed the mountain" of learning another language but to keep our skills fresh we need to regularly practice them!
-Language output (speaking & writing) is key yet writing everyday can get dull and you might never know if it's completely correct or not.
-With A.L.P.s, every writing challenge comes with a theme image for inspiration, grammar points and verbs to practice in your target language, AND immediate feedback with the help of AI!
+Language output (speaking & writing) is key yet writing everyday can get dull and you might never know if it's completely correct or not. <br><br> With ALPs, every writing challenge comes with a theme image for inspiration, grammar points and verbs to practice in your target language, AND immediate feedback with the help of AI!
     </p>
 </div>
 <hr>